 In This Article

 Looking to apply for residency or citizenship in Malta?
 This article goes through some programmes which may be of interest to you.
 If you want to be a resident or a citizen of the EU, Malta is the ideal choice for your application.
 However, without guidance, your application could be quite a difficult and long process.
-No need to worry though, since Michael Kyprianou Advocates and Legal Consultants are here to help!
+No need to worry though, since Michael Kyprianou Law Firm is here to help!
 Our esteemed Partner, Dr David Meli, is licensed to handle applications for residency and Citizenship in Malta.

 Why Choose Malta to Apply for Residency or Citizenship?